WeiB Schwarz Comprehensive Manual (Version 1.98, revised as of 11/11/2022)

-2.8.3 A card that has a Clock icon means that the card has abilities that are only meaningful when the card is in the Clock.
+2.8.3 A card that has a Clock icon means that the card has abilities that are only meaningful when the card is in the Clock (section 3.8).

 2.9.1 This number is the strength of this card in battle.
-Refer to 'Attack and Battle' later in the rules.
-Power is only on character cards.
+Refer to 'Attack and Battle' later in the rules for details.
+Only character cards have this information.

 2.11 Trigger icon

-2.11.1 These icons show the effects that occur during the trigger step as part of the Attack Phase.
+2.11.1 These icons show the effects that occur when this card is revealed during the trigger step as part of the Attack Phase.
 Refer to 'Attack and Battle' later in the rules.

 2.12 Rule text

-2.12.1 The fixed abilities the card has are shown here.
+2.12.1 The static abilities the card has are shown here.

-2.12.2 Each card type, unless specified otherwise, can only have an effect in certain Zones.
+2.12.2 Text on different card types, unless specified otherwise, are only valid in certain Zones.

-220.127.116.11 Any rule text on a Character card is only active when this card is on the Stage, unless otherwise noted on the card.
+18.104.22.168 Any rule text on a Character card is only active when that character card is on the Stage unless otherwise noted on the card.

 2.13.1 The original body of work (show/manga/game/etc.) that the card's illustration originates from is the Property.
 Generally, the Property is shown to the right of the card name if it is a Character or Event, and in the upper-right hand corner for a Climax card.